Strengthen your copy. Take the time to understand your customer’s pain points

 Now you know what a pain point is and how to identify them.
 You also know how getting to the root cause of someone’s pain helps you write copy that speaks directly to the reader.

 What client pain points do you already know about?
-If you’re unsure, how are you going to find out?
+If you’re unsure, what form of qualitative research are you going to use in order to find out?

 Back to blog >